nie-ine/inseri/Tutorials/Your scientific publication A-Z/1. Add Data/README.md

 <p><img src="https://github.com/nie-ine/inseri/blob/2020-04/Tutorials/Your%20scientific%20publication%20A-Z/1.%20Add%20Data/1Knora5.png" alt="Resulting Page" width="700"></p>

 As in the 1.1.1. example, the images and their data maintain their original structure and linkages, and thus when one navigates in any of the windows via < > signs, the data fits the corresponding image.
-If one clicks on the number of the resource, it will open the extended serach options, here, for example, we can see the preview of the whole selection of images:
+If one clicks on the number of the resource, it will open the extended search options, here, for example, we can see the preview of the whole selection of images:

 <p><img src="https://github.com/nie-ine/inseri/blob/2020-04/Tutorials/Your%20scientific%20publication%20A-Z/1.%20Add%20Data/1Knora6.png" alt="Preview of all pages" width="700"></p>